 Chaser and I have each been averaging about a-peach-a-day since early July.
 We're eating them right out of our hands - sometimes on the beach, sometimes hovering over the sink, but always with juice dripping down our arms, savoring the intense burst of flavor in each bite.
 We've also been singing that peaches song that was really popular one summer in the mid-90's to the point that it's starting to get really annoying, and we cannot seem to stop.
 Go on.
 Just try to get it out of your head now.

-Aside from eating peaches as-is, I’ve been incorporating them into lots of different recipes.
+Aside from eating peaches as-is, I've been incorporating them into lots of different recipes.
 I just made this peach and blueberry crostata, and it was even better this time around because the peaches are so flavorful.
-I made a peach and corn salad with mint and feta, and I almost decided to blog about that, but then I made this: A rustic Italian bread salad known as panzanella, transformed into something less traditional with sweet, caramelized grilled peaches, crunchy cucumbers, loads of torn basil leaves, and a massive hunk of creamy burrata oozing down over the top.
+I made a peach and corn salad with mint and feta, and I almost decided to blog about that, but then I made this: A rustic Italian bread salad known as panzanella, transformed into something less traditional with sweet, caramelized grilled peaches (like in the grilled peach and halloumi salad), crunchy cucumbers, loads of torn basil leaves, and a massive hunk of creamy burrata oozing down over the top.
 This, right here, is summertime perfection.
-Don’t let anyone else try to tell you otherwise.
+Don't let anyone else try to tell you otherwise.

 There's not a whole lot else to say except that you should just make this.
 Make it, make it, make it!
 Do it now - don't wait.
 Because the peaches won't be around for much longer, and they may never be this good again.
 Hopefully that's not the case, but it's better to be safe than sorry.

 One Year Ago: Lobster Corn Fritters with Tarragon Aioli, Cucumber Radish Salad with Yogurt